whm88/QRMEET/README.md

 ## Features

-- **Create Meetings**: Allows users to create new meetings with details like title, user name, email, date, and time.
+- **Create Meetings**: Allows users to create new meetings with details like reason, user name, email, date, and time.
 - **Get Meetings**: Retrieve meetings by ID.
 - **Update Meetings**: Update details of an existing meeting.